Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Empirical Evaluation

 For all subjects, we consider (a) the complete set of mutants, (b) the reduced subset of mutants providing accurate results (i.e., the one obtained with FSCI sampling with $T_{\mathit{CI}}=0.10$).
 Based on RQ3 results, we exclude mutants generated with the SDL and SDL+OODL operators only.
 For FSCI sampling, since we evaluate the accuracy of a reduced test suite, we derive the confidence interval using Equation~\ref{eq:CI}.

-For each subject and each distance metric, and for each of the two sets of mutants considered, we generated ten different \APPR test suites.
+For each subject and each distance metric, and for each of the two sets of mutants considered, we generated ten different \MPTSs.
 In the case of FSCI, since it randomly selects mutants, we considered ten different sets of mutants derived with distinct executions of the FSCI algorithm.
-For each \APPR test suite, we computed the mutation score obtained.
-Then, to determine if the mutation score of the \APPR test suite is accurate, we follow the same procedure adopted for RQ2, i.e., we rely on the 2.5/97.5 percentile distance from the actual mutation score.
+For each \MPTS, we computed the mutation score obtained.
+Then, to determine if the mutation score of the \MPTS is accurate, we follow the same procedure adopted for RQ2, i.e., we rely on the 2.5/97.5 percentile distance from the actual mutation score.